Gunman in Lunar New Year massacre found dead; motive unclear - KESQ

 Monterey Park Police Chief Scott Wiese said Sunday evening that within three minutes of receiving the call, officers arrived at the Star Ballroom Dance Studio in Monterey Park.
 There, they found carnage inside and people trying to flee through all the doors.

-About 20 minutes after the first attack, the gunman entered the Lai Lai Ballroom in the nearby city of Alhambra.
+About 20 to 30 minutes after the first attack, the gunman entered the Lai Lai Ballroom in the nearby city of Alhambra.
+But, Luna said, two people wrested the weapon away from him.

-Brandon Tsay was in the lobby at the time, and he told ABC’s “Good Morning America” that he thought he was going to die.
+The Times reported that after the gunman entered the club, he pointed his weapon at Brandon Tsay, who works a few days a week at the venue his grandparents started.
+Tsay said he acted on instinct, lunging to grab the gun after getting the feeling the gunman was looking to hurt people.
+The two struggled before Tsay said he got control of the weapon.

-“Something came over me.
-I realized I needed to get the weapon away from him, I needed to take this weapon, disarm him or else everybody would have died,” Tsay said.
-“When I got the courage, I lunged at him with both my hands, grabbed the weapon and we had a struggle.”
+While police said more than one person was involved, Tsay and his family said security footage showed that the 26-year-old computer coder prevented further tragedy alone.

-The van was found in Torrance, another community home to many Asian Americans.
+The van was found in Torrance, another community home to many Asian Americans, about 22 miles (35 kilometers) from that second location.

 After surrounding the vehicle for hours, law enforcement officials swarmed and entered it.
 A person’s body appeared to be slumped over the wheel and was later removed.
 Members of a SWAT team looked through the van’s contents before walking away.